 The Playboy Mansion was once thought of as a glamorous hotbed of lust.
-These days?
-Not so much.
-Since it's presided over by a decrepit old man, constantly clad in pajamas and surrounded by women decades his junior, the entire vibe is beyond skeevy.
+After all, it was presided over by a decrepit old man, constantly clad in pajamas and surrounded by women decades his junior.
+To put it simply: the entire vibe was beyond skeevy.
 But just how far beyond creepy did the experience of living there go?
 Several former Playmates have come forward with their disturbing stories of what it was like to live in the Playboy Mansion, and the details may have you reaching for the nearest bottle of hand sanitizer.

-Playmates who lived in the Playboy Mansion have shared tales of carpets encrusted with dog poop, unhygienic-sounding group-sex sessions, and shady methods of payment.
-If you're wondering what living in the Playboy Mansion was like, it's less sexy parties in the grotto and more trying to figure out how to get through that gate.
-Maybe give this a read before entertaining the notion of becoming a Playmate.
+Playmates who lived in the Playboy Mansion have shared tales of carpets encrusted with dog excrement, unhygienic-sounding group-sex sessions, and shady methods of payment.
+If you're wondering what living in the Playboy Mansion was like, it was less sexy parties in the grotto and more trying to figure out how to get through that gate.

 Hugh Hefner's ex, Izabella St. James, detailed the disgusting living conditions and dog-poop covered carpets in her book Bunny Tales: Behind Closed Doors at the Playboy Mansion: